ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 - **Creator**: The rule/logic maker of the system
 - **Auditor**: The entity verifying logic, structure, and compliance

 This tri-role model ensures recursive integrity and cognitive clarity.
 See Section 19 for full Operator definition.
+Extended in Section 17 for Seekers of Odin archetypes.

 ---